EPA STANDARD: EVERYTHING YOU NEED TO KNOW

 What is the EPA standard?

-EPA is the US agency that is responsible for setting environmental standards for the United States.
-You may have heard of the EPA 2020 standard for wood and pellet burning appliances.
-Since May 2015, all manufactured appliances must emit 4.5 g/h or less of fine particles into the air.
+EPA is the US agency responsible for setting environmental standards for the United States, namely fine particle emissions from wood-burning appliances.
+In May 2015, the standard was set at 4.5 g/h or less of fine particle emissions.
 The US agency has reviewed the existing standard and revised it downward.
-It stipulates that from May 2020, wood-burning appliances must have an emission rate of 2.5 g/h or less to be sold in the United States.
+As of May 2020, wood-burning appliances must have an emission rate of 2.5 g/h or less in order to be sold in the United States.
 This rate is set at 2.0 g/h for pellet appliances.
-It is therefore to this new regulation that the EPA 2020 appellation refers.
 It is important to mention that EPA certified appliances emit up to 90% less particulate matter in the atmosphere than conventional stoves.
-Thus, from an environmental point of view, certified appliances are highly recommended.
-In addition to reducing the impact of emissions on the environment, you will make substantial fuel savings.

 What is the canadian emissions standard?

-The CSA B415.1-10 standard is the emissions test protocol for Canada.
-Every Canadian province that regulates emissions of wood appliances accepts the CSA B415.1-10 standard, as well as the EPA standard.
+In Canada, the CSA B415.1-10 standard regulates fine particle emissions.
+Canadian provinces accept CSA B415.1-10 and EPA certified appliances.
 Under CSA B415.1-10, appliances must have emissions below 4.5 g/h.
-All Osburn appliances that do not meet the EPA 2020 standard are tested to CSA B415.1-10 and their emissions do not exceed 4.5 g/h.
+Obsurn appliances that do not meet the EPA 2020 standard are tested to CSA B415.1-10 and their emissions do not exceed 4.5 g/h.
 They can therefore be sold legally anywhere in Canada.
-Exceptions may apply, such as the city of Montreal, where emissions (under EPA or CSA B415.1-10) must be under 2.5 g/h.
+Exceptions may apply, as is the case for the city of Montreal, where emissions must be less than 2.5 g/h (regardless of EPA or CSA certification).
+If in doubt, check if your municipality has a specific by-law relating to wood heating.

 Do I have to change my appliance?

-Everywhere in the United States and Canada, with the exception of New-Brunswick, Prince-Edward Island and the Northwest Territories, EPA certified appliances (or CSA B415.1-10, the Canadian standard) are mandatory.
-Exceptions exist, especially for decorative wood burning fireplaces, wood cook stoves or camp stoves.
-Each municipality may require that the devices installed on its territory comply with the EPA standard or meets more stringent standards as is the case for the city of Montreal, even if the province does not require it.
+Everywhere in the United States and Canada, except for Nunavut, EPA or CSA B415.1-10 certified appliances are mandatory.
+Exceptions exist, namely for decorative wood burning fireplaces, wood cook stoves or camp stoves.
+Each municipality may require that the appliances installed on its territory meet more stringent standards as is the case for the city of Montreal, even if the province does not require it.
 It is therefore important to refer to your municipality for the current regulation, as well as to check whether a subsidy program for the replacement of old appliances is available to citizens.

 In almost 100% of cases, municipalities do not require the replacement of existing appliances, but require that all new installations comply with the new regulations.
 There are exceptions, however, including the city of Montreal, where this acquired right is not applicable.
 After first announcing a complete ban on wood burning appliances, the city retracted and finally established a regulation in October 2018, which stipulates that all wood burning appliances used on its territory must emit 2.5 g/h or less when tested to EPA or CSA B415.1-10.
 Therefore, existing appliances on the territory of the city of Montreal that emit more than 2.5 g/h must be replaced or condemned.